 Make sure to look at the walls surrounding the cenotaph, there are carvings of birds which is very unusual in Islam

-It looks grandiose, but in fact it was built with sub-par materials, and by raiding other tombs for marble and sandstone.
+It looks grandiose, but in fact the mausoleum was built with sub-par materials, and by raiding other tombs for marble and sandstone.
 Even the design is a bit off, often derided for being too narrow.

 If you look at the marble in the mausoleum and on the domed roof, you’ll notice variations in size and colour.
 That’s because almost all the marble was plundered, and had to be pieced together.